Stefan20162016/tracing/tracing-2_1.md

 ## function tracer <a name="ftrace"></a>
 See [ftrace-Documentation](#documentation-ftrace) for all knobs and switches and all tracers in `available_tracers`.
 Will cover just function and function_graph.
-Best used in a virtual machine: tracing a lot of functions (especially with stacktraces) adds a lot of overhead.
+Best used in a virtual machine: tracing a lot of functions (especially with stacktraces) adds noticeable amount of overhead.

 ```
 # wc -l available_filter_functions